Photo credit: Alexandra Marcu, Unsplash

 Oppressed shareholders need to know they have options.

-In this article, I’ll take you through real-life cases to give you an idea of when courts in Australia help oppressed shareholders.
+Also, in this article, I’ll take you through real-life cases to give you an idea of when courts in Australia help oppressed shareholders.

 And, shareholders are able to bring an action against an oppressive board because of section 232 of the Corporations Act 2001 (Cth).